It’s MONEY SAVING CHALLENGE time!!!

 Whichever way you go, you will tend to make more money if you can work during rush times – lunch/dinner and on the weekends.

-I personally make over $1,000 per year by signing up for credit cards that offer sign-up bonuses.
+I personally make over $1,000 per year by signing up for rewards credit cards that offer welcome bonuses.

-One of my favorite cards for everyday spending is the Chase Freedom Unlimited card.
-Currently you can get a $200 bonus after spending $500 in the first 3 months, plus you get 1.5% cash back on every purchase.
+One of my favorite cards for everyday spending is the Chase Sapphire Preferred card.
+Currently you can get a 60,000 point bonus after spending $4,000 in the first 3 months!

 Of course I have to add the disclaimer that if you consistently carry a credit card balance, DO NOT sign up for another card!
 No amount of credit card rewards will make up for the exorbitant interest rates you are charged if you don’t pay your balance in full every month.

-Add $200 to Your Savings With the Chase Freedom Card
+Add $600 to Your Savings With the Chase Sapphire Preferred Card

 Take advantage of the credit card I personally use for my everyday spending!